ryanvolz/radioconda/README.md

 ### Windows

-Launch a terminal by running "Conda Prompt" in the "radioconda" directory in the Start menu.
+Launch "Conda Prompt" from the Start menu (you can find it under the "radioconda" directory).
 From this command line, you can run `mamba` to install/upgrade packages or run any of the applications installed with radioconda.
 Some applications can also be launched through shortcuts added to the Start menu.

 ### Linux and macOS